tc39/proposal-top-level-await/README.md

 export ...
 ```

 This pattern is creating an abundance of boilerplate code in the ecosystem.
-If the pattern is repeated throughout the module graph it degrages the determinism of the execution.
+If the pattern is repeated throughout the module graph it degrades the determinism of the execution.

 This pattern can also be immediately invoked.